perrykaufman/PerryKaufman/src/index.md

 ## About Me

 I graduated from Illinois State University in the summer of 2018 and am currently seeking full-time employment.
-I am primarily interested in front-end developement with JavaScript, however I am also open to developement roles with other languages such as Java and C#.
+I am primarily interested in front-end development with JavaScript, however I am also open to development roles with other languages such as Java and C#.

 ### Education
 #### Illinois State University